Late risers have a hard time on ski tours in spring

 Proper clothing

-The higher position of the sun in spring makes the UV radiation reflect more strongly through the snow than in winter.
-Therefore, a good sunscreen with a high sun protection factor and lip protection are standard equipment.
+The higher sun angle on ski tours in spring means that UV radiation is reflected more strongly by the snow than in winter.
+A good sunscreen with a high sun protection factor and lip protection are therefore part of your standard equipment.
 Glacier goggles with dark category three or four lenses are also a must when the sky is overcast.
-And even if it gets warm during the day: Hard or soft shell, including several layers of clothing, hat, gloves and a change of underwear naturally belong in your luggage.
+And even if it gets warm during the day: Hard or soft shell, including several layers of clothing, a hat, gloves and a change of underwear should of course be part of your luggage.

 Save the feet